Orange Mound, Memphis

 Orange Mound is a neighborhood in southeastern Memphis, Tennessee.
 It was the first US neighborhood to be built by African Americans.

 Built on the grounds of the former Deaderick plantation, the Orange Mound subdivision was developed for African Americans in the 1890s to provide affordable land and residences for the less wealthy.

 Geography

 Orange Mound is bounded by Semmes St. to the east, (bordering the University of Memphis district) and by Lamar and Kimball Avenues to the south.
-The Southern Avenue & IC Railroad tracks that cross in front of the Mid-South Coliseum form the northern & western borders while separating it from the Belt Line and Midtown.
+The Southern Avenue & Illinois Central Railroad tracks that cross in front of the Mid-South Coliseum form the northern & western borders while separating it from the Belt Line and Midtown.
 The streets outlining the plantation that originally existed on that ground were Goodwyn St on the east, Park Ave on the south and Airways at the southwest.

 Demographics

 The neighborhood has a population of approximately 14,400, of which 95 percent are of African-American heritage.